-Admission of students to the broad postgraduate specialties in modern medicine (MD, MS and Postgraduate Diploma courses) in the 2017-18 academic session would be through the nationwide National Eligibility cum Entrance Test (NEET).
+Admission of students to the broad postgraduate specialties in modern medicine (MD, MS and Postgraduate Diploma courses) in the 2018-19 academic session would be through the nationwide National Eligibility cum Entrance Test for Postgraduate Admission (NEET-PG).
 Of the total seats, 50% will be filled up through All-India quota while the rest 50% would come through West Bengal state quota.
-The National Board of Examinations (which awards DNB degrees) has been notified as the organization to conduct the NEET examination.
-The state government will reserve a proportion of the seats in its quota for candidates who are in government service for a minimum stipulated number (usually 3) of years.
+The state government may reserve a proportion of the seats in its quota for candidates who are in government service for a minimum stipulated number (usually 3) of years.